RaduADumitru/codex/README.md

 ### Performance tests
 The folder `tests` contains a number of Jmeter performance / load tests.
 Number of threads, rampup time and number of loops can be specified through the command line parameters `-Jthreads`, `-Jrampup` and `-Jloops` respectively (default value is 1 for each).
-Ramp-up time represents the amount of time in seconds necessary for all testing threads to start: for example, for 5 threads and a start-up time of 10, a request will be sent every 10/5 = 2 seconds.
+Ramp-up time represents the amount of time in seconds necessary for all testing threads to start: for example, for 5 threads and a ramp-up time of 10, a request will be sent every 10/5 = 2 seconds.
 This sequence will be executed an amount of times equal to the number of loops.

 To start one of the tests, run the following command: